d80ep08th/ota-community-edition/README.md

 - See the [Aktualizr](https://github.com/advancedtelematic/aktualizr) open-source example client
 ---
-1. Generate the required certificates using the script **gen-server-certs.sh**
+1. Run the script **gen-server-certs.sh**
+- Generate the required certificates.
->This is required to provision the aktualizr
+- This is required to provision the aktualizr.
 ```
 ./scripts/gen-server-certs.sh
 ```